The History Behind The No-Mes Nail Clipper

 I now had a mission, to come up with a new design for a nail clipper that would meet the following criteria:

 2) It must empty out easily and completely

-3) It must Fold up as easy or easier than a traditional nail clipper.
+3) It must fold up as easy as a traditional nail clipper

-Now that I outlined my goal, I then started to make prototypes and test different approaches and ideas.
-After 3 years of making numerous prototypes and design changes, and thanks to the undying encouragement of my family, I finally had a nail clipper design that could be mass produced and meet all of my criteria.
-We then applied for a patent, and was awarded one in an unusually brief period of time.
-Now the trouble was how to sell it!
-My expertise was in design/engineering, and have very little knowledge of marketing.
-An associate offered to help me sell this new product, and I accepted his offer with open arms.
-He then showed the item to QVC marketing people and we received our first order!
-They put it on TV and our product sold out within minutes.
-We then put the No-mes Nail Clipper for sale on the internet.
+Now that I outlined a goal, we started to make prototypes and test different approaches and ideas.
+After 3 years of making numerous prototypes and design changes, and thanks to the help and encouragement of my brother and father, we finally had a nail clipper design that met these goals.
+We then applied for a patent and was awarded one in an unusually brief period of time.
+Now the trouble was how to sell it.
+My expertise is in design/engineering and have very little knowledge of marketing.
+An associate offered to help sell this new product and we accepted his offer.

 Industrial Tool & Die Co.